 - Many patients experience noticeable results after one to two PicoWay Zoom treatments.
 However, the degree of improvement seen after the initial treatment will depend on the area being treated and the extent of the skin discoloration.
 Most patients require multiple sessions to achieve their desired results.

-- After your initial PicoWay Zoom consultation with Dr. Michelle Reyes or a healthcare professional at The Med Spot, our office will provide you with an estimate of the number of treatments necessary to treat your skin discoloration.
+- After your initial PicoWay Zoom consultation, our office will provide you with an estimate of the number of treatments necessary to treat your skin discoloration.

 - How effective is PicoWay Zoom?

 - In a clinical study of patients receiving PicoWay Zoom treatment for benign pigmented lesions, 87 percent reported having a good response after just two treatments, and more than 50 percent of patients reported having a good or better response.

 - Results seen from tattoo removal treatment depend somewhat on the colors used in the tattoo.
 In a clinical study, 86 percent of patients with black or multicolor tattoos saw at least a 50 percent improvement after 3 sessions.
 For patients with blue or green tattoos, significant improvement was seen after only 2 treatment sessions.

 - PicoWay Zoom is safe and effective for a broad range of skin types.
 In the past, laser skin rejuvenation was often not an option for people with darker skin types, because too much energy was absorbed into the skin.
 This can cause additional skin discoloration or other unwanted side effects.
 The ultra-short laser pulses delivered by the picosecond laser eliminated these issues.